MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_factory_circuit_power_up.md

 ## -description

-TBD - The EVT_ACX_FACTORY_CIRCUIT_POWER_UP callback is used by the driver to allow it to add additional functionality when a circuit factory (TBD - or factory circuit?) is powered up using the TBD function is called,  TBD TBD.
+The EVT_ACX_FACTORY_CIRCUIT_POWER_UP callback is used by the driver to allow it to add additional functionality when a factory circuit is powered up.

 ## -parameters

 ### -param Device

-A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that TBD has/is will be the parent under these conditions - TBD TBD
+A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that is associated with the ACX circuit.

 ### -param Factory

-TBD - The existing circuit factory ACXFACTORYCIRCUIT Object.
+The existing circuit factory ACXFACTORYCIRCUIT Object.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param PreviousState